splunk/observability-workshop/content/en/s4r/9-synthetics/3-synthetics-to-apm.md

 {{% notice title="Exercise" style="green" icon="running" %}}

-* You are in an APM trace view
+* Make sure you are in an APM trace view
-* Validate you see errors
+* Validate you see errors, where we got the failure in the *payment* service
-* Click on related content log link
+* To verify, its the same error er sre seeing, click on related content log link
 * Repeat the exercise to filter down to errors only
 * View the error log to validate the failed payment due to invalid Token.